 Creating heritage items can also provide greater certainty to property owners and prospective buyers.

-Community consultation on the heritage amendments is taking place until 10 November 2019.
+Community consultation on the heritage amendments closed on 10 November 2019.

 Last updated on 9 January 2020